dsharmaa4/spring-music/README.md

 This project requires Java 8 to compile.
 It will not compile with Java 9 or later.

-To build a runnable Spring Boot jar file, run the following command:
+To build a runnable Spring Boot jar file, run the following command

 ~~~
 $ ./gradlew clean assemble